Course Outline

 Description

-Professionals in many fields are required to work with Aboriginal and Torres Strait Islander peoples, and multicultural communities demonstrating professional values and principles.
-Students will develop relevant knowledge to analyse historical contexts, and contemporary social and political issues impacting on the lives of Aboriginal and Torres Strait Islander peoples.
-Students will also develop knowledge to engage with multicultural communities.
-They will learn skills for culturally responsive practice to work with Aboriginal and Torres Strait Islander peoples and in cross-cultural contexts.
+Professionals in many fields are required to work with Aboriginal and Torres Strait Islander peoples, and multicultural communities demonstrating professional practice standards, values and principles.
+Students will develop relevant knowledge to critique current ways of working with Aboriginal and Torres Strait Islander communities and multicultural communities.
+Students will develop specific strategies to engage with them and provide culturally responsive services.

 How will this course be delivered?